-- All rounds will be judged by outside judges that are professional improvers and are not known to the students.
+5. All rounds will be judged by outside judges that are professional improvisation artists.

-There will be three preliminary rounds Each round will consist of one improvisational exercise event.
-A judge will be posted at
+There will be three semi-final rounds.
+Each round will consist of one improvisational exercise.
+A judge will be

-Top five teams will compete in the same improvisational event for all three judges at once.
-The team with the highest numerical score from rounds 1-3, plus the lightning round wins.
+The top four teams will compete in the final improvisational event for all three judges at once on the Mainstage

 Ballots and Winners

-The top 3 winning teams will be announced at awards.
-Ballots for all teams will be available after the awards.
+The top three winning teams will be announced at awards.
+Ballots will be sent home with the troupe director

 National Individual Events (NIES) is an educational program that offers Thespians the opportunity to receive constructive feedback on prepared theatrical material and technical designs.